 #1 in the category ‘Famiglia e relazioni‘ in Italyin the Amazon free Kindle stores.

-Swallows and Amazons (1974) was shown at Eden Arts’ Picnic Cinema at Brantwood on Coniston Water.
+- Swallows and Amazons (1974) was shown at Eden Arts’ Picnic Cinema at Brantwood

-April 25th ~ Ride the Wings of Morning reaches # 2 in the Amazon UK Kindle store under the category Bestsellers in African Travel, above Bill Bryson’s African Diary and the Lonely Planet guides.
-Funnily Enough is sitting just under NIV Bible sales in UK Kindle Bestsellers in Non-Fiction.
+- April 25th ~ Ride the Wings of Morning reaches # 2 in the Amazon UK Kindle store under the category Bestsellers in African Travel.
+Funnily Enough was sitting just under NIV Bible sales in UK Kindle Bestsellers in Non-Fiction.

 - #14 in Bestsellers in Non-fiction, just above A Night to Remember: the Classic Bestselling Account of the Sinking of the Titanic by Julian Fellowes, Brian Lavery and Walter Lord.